 The HBA Program Services office is here to assist you with the admissions process as an international applicant.
 We welcome any questions that you may have regarding our requirements and academic opportunities at Ivey.

-If you have any additional questions regarding study permits, moving to Canada or what to bring to residence, we encourage you to connect with Western International at firstname.lastname@example.org.
+If you have any additional questions regarding study permits, moving to Canada or what to bring to residence, we encourage you to connect with Western International through international.uwo.ca.

 If you are applying out of high school or university, you are required to meet Western’s admission requirements.
-Admission consideration is based on academic qualifications, the supplemental application along with evidence of English proficiency for those applicants whose first language is not English.
-Please see English Language Proficiency Requirements for more details.
+Admission consideration for AEO and HBA is based on academic qualifications and the supplemental Ivey application.

 Scholarships and Awards